stephenalonzo/stephenalonzo/README.md

 ### Hello World, I'm Stephen. 👋

-I'm a passionate and well-qualified developer with top-notch communication and multitasking skills with a proactive mentality and flexible approach to problem solving.
+I'm a passionate web developer with top-notch communication and multitasking skills with a proactive mentality and flexible approach to problem solving.

 Technologies I love working with: